apple/foundationdb/design/LoadBalancing/LoadBalancing.md

 ## Appendix

-### Picking up an alternative in load balancing algorithm
+### Picking an alternative in basic load balancing algorithm

 The following script simulates the alternative picking up algorithm.
 The chosen alternatives will be printed out one-by-one.
+The `loadBalance` function uses a similar approach, though the interfaces in the same DC are used firstly.

 ```python
 #! /usr/bin/env python3